Visiting the Museum

 Directions from Norwich A47:

 Cross straight over at the roundabout from the A47.
 Stay in the right-hand lane and turn right at the next roundabout (signposted Historic South Quay).
 The road bears left.
 Keep to the right.
 In front of you is the Haven Bridge on your right and the Town Hall to your left.

 Continue through the traffic lights with the Town Hall still on your left.
 Continue straight and you will see signs to the library on your left.
 The museum is just after this.

 Directions from A12/A143:

-Trains run regularly from Norwich and Lowestoft.
+Trains run regularly from Norwich.
 On exiting the train station, cross over the iron bridge onto North Quay.
 Cross over the traffic lights and continue walking with the river on your right and past the Town Hall on your left.
-The museum is situated just past the library on South Quay.
+The museum is situated just past the library sign at 26 South Quay.

-There is a bus station in the centre of Great Yarmouth at Market Gates.
-Local buses run frequently from here and the X1 service from Petersborough to King's Lynn also stops and picks up from here.
+There is a bus station in the centre of Great Yarmouth located at Market Gates.
+Local buses run frequently from here as do the the X1 and X11 services.